ValentinBernu/challenge_valentin_bernu/README.md

 They are designed to be executed in order: from 1 to 5.
 The images produced by the python files are in the "images" folder.

-The steps are explained in the .pdf files sent by mail.
+The steps are explained in the .pdf file sent by mail.

 The prediction made on the test data are stored in the file "predictions_test_data.csv".